Bob tells me 'his story' and asks: "Why does emotional abuse happen?"

 While we cannot control our genetic inheritance, however, we can control the environment in which we live.
 And if we are parents, we can influence by example and education how our children will behave once they are adults.

 A loving environment where all members of the family are treated with respect will most likely produce a kind, respectful, and loving adult.

 On the contrary, a harsh environment where the value of family members is demeaned and disrespected will probably cause a person to have low self-esteem and poor self-worth.

 A child exposed to anger and a range of negative emotions may be a candidate for becoming an emotionally abusive adult.
 On the other hand, just as we don’t know ‘why’ someone becomes abusive, we also don’t know ‘why’ when someone is exposed as a child to an unhealthy home environment, he or she does not become abusive as an adult.

-The following, based on clinical experience and general psychological knowledge, explain some of the possible reasons why a person may become an emotional abuser.
+The following reasons, based on clinical experience and general psychological knowledge, explain some of the possible reasons why a person may become an emotional abuser.

 1. Emotional abuse may be rooted in childhood.

 Emotional abuse may be learned from one’s family of origin.